Implementing fault-tolerant scenarios for NAT VMs

 test-vm

-instance.
-Run the following command in the serial console:curl ifconfig.co
+public IP address to access the internet by running this command in the serial console:curl ifconfig.co

 nat-a_public_ip_address